How to make the recruitment process inclusive for Deaf employees

 Businesses should consider including an equal opportunities statement in their advert to let potential applicants know that they champion equality and diversity in the workplace and will support those with disabilities to fulfil their potential.
 Employers can also sign up for the Disability Confident scheme and include the badge on their advert to demonstrate this commitment.

 Employers should think about the wording used in the advert carefully, clearly expressing the importance of matching people with the right skills to the job and should detail how applicants can request the job information in an accessible format.
-The advert should also offer a range of accessible contact options, for example an email address and SMS number to text, to allow Deaf applicants to get in touch easily and without hesitation.
+The advert should also offer a range of accessible contact options, for example an email address and SMS number to text, or video relay service, to allow Deaf applicants to get in touch easily and without hesitation.

 Simplify application processes